Lorenzo Paramatti

-Lorenzo Paramatti (born 2 January 1995) is an Italian footballer who plays as a defender for Romanian Liga I side FC U Craiova 1948.
+Lorenzo Paramatti (born 2 January 1995) is an Italian footballer who plays as a defender for Serie D club Matera.

 Career

 Youth career

 Son of former SPAL (1986–1995) and Bologna (1995–2000; 2002–03) footballer Michele Paramatti, Lorenzo Paramatti was born in Faenza, in the Emilia-Romagna region; Lorenzo started his career at Emilian club Bologna.
 On 27 July 2010, he was signed by Internazionale in a definitive deal for €150,000 fee.
 Paramatti spent four seasons with Internazionale's youth teams until he was sold back to Bologna on 1 July 2014.

 Bologna

 On 1 July 2014, Paramatti was sold back to Bologna for €1 million fee on a two-year contract, with Saphir Taïder moved to Inter outright from Bologna on the same day, for €2 million fee.

 Paramatti spent 2014–15 season with Bologna's under-19 team as an overage player in Campionato Nazionale Primavera.